pdotsani/100-days-of-code/r1-log.md

 ### R1D7
 Redux is becoming a familiar friend.
 Must remind myself that the key to async calls functioning sometimes is patience.

+### R1D8
+Building out tab content.
+React-Tabs-Redux makes this task simple.
+Noting like choosing the right library for the job.